The Museum strives to be accessible for everyone.

 Through a special partnership with UNC TEACCH Autism Program, the Museum offers resources designed for guests on the autism spectrum, their families, and caregivers.
 Visitors who have similar social-communication challenges, or even typically developing guests, may also find these resources helpful.

-Visual schedules are picture cards that can be sequenced to show the order of exhibits and activities you want to visit.
-Download, print and cut out a hard copy or view on a smart phone or tablet.
-Visual schedules also available at the Admissions Desk or through a Museum Staff Member.
+Visual schedules are picture cards used to plan the order of activities you want to try.
+Download to print and cut out a hard copy or view on a smartphone or tablet.

 Activity Systems

-Activity systems use pictures to clarify “what I will be doing, how much I will be doing, and when I am finished with a particular activity.”
-These systems are available to download and print and are available for the following exhibit areas:
+Activity systems use pictures to clarify “what I will be doing, how much I will be doing, and when I am finished with a particular activity.

 Additional Information